Waimea House

-Waimea House is a heritage-listed residence located at Waimea Avenue, Woollahra in the Municipality of Woollahra local government area of New South Wales, Australia.
+Waimea House is a heritage-listed residence located at Waimea Avenue, Woollahra, New South Wales, Australia.
 It was built during 1858.
 It is also known as Helen Keller House.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Waimea formed part of the original grant to Captain John Piper in 1820, who later sold to Daniel Cooper and Solomon Levey in 1830.
 Cooper & Levey's land holding was massive and they ran a renowned mercantile firm in early Sydney.
-The land then passed into the hands of Sir Daniel Cooper, the first Speaker of the Legislative Assembly of NSW and the builder of "Woollahra House" on Point Piper.
+The land then passed into the hands of Sir Daniel Cooper, the first Speaker of the Legislative Assembly of NSW and the builder of Woollahra House on Point Piper.
 The foundation stone of Woollahra House was laid by Governor Denison in 1856 and in the same year Cooper leased the land on which Waimea House was to be built by Thomas Wheaton Bowden, who, according to Sands Directory, operated as a broker in Castlereagh and Ocean Streets.

 Bowden built a late Georgian Revival style house c.
 1858 on this part of the Daniel Cooper estates.
-A famous tenant was Captain Robert Deane RN, a founder of the RAN House and a director of early shale oil mining companies and the Illawarra Shipping Company.
+A famous tenant was Captain Robert Deane RN, a founder of the RAN House and a director of early shale oil mining companies and the Illawarra Steam Navigation Company.
 Deane died in 1893.

 Waimea Avenue was a subdivision of Waimea estate, where a group of Victorian terraces (1-11, 9-14) was planned and built with good scale and picturesque detail.
 They group of seven terraces was built c.
 1900 in Victorian (Picturesque) Gothic style on the west side of the street, being a mirror image of other terraces on the opposite side.
 These have an appropriate axial relationship to the early Waimea house at its southern end, which forms a pleasing termination to this important landscape vista.

 The property was later leased to John Wood for 56 years until purchased by the Royal Blind Society.
-In 1949 the house was opened by the then Governor of NSW, Sir John Northcott as the Helen Keller Hostel for Blind Women.
+In 1949 the house was opened by the then Governor of New South Wales, John Northcott as the Helen Keller Hostel for Blind Women.
 The foundation stone to the hostel additions was laid by Helen Keller on 24 April 1948.
 The hostel was operated by the Royal Blind Society until it was sold in 1973.
-It March 1973 the RBS withdrew an application it had lodged with Woollahra Council to demolish the house and later actually attempted to demolish it.
+In March 1973, the RBS withdrew an application it had lodged with Woollahra Council to demolish the house and later actually attempted to demolish it.
 Local residents alerted the Builders Labourers Federation, which placed a "green ban" on the site and subsequently the RBS altered its plans and instead put the property on the market.
 It was purchased in 1978 by Park Investments P/L.